Odžak

-Odžak (Оџак) is a town and municipality located in Posavina Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Odžak is a town and municipality located in Posavina Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 It is situated in the northern part of Bosnia and Herzegovina, near the river Sava, 10 km from the border with Croatia.
 The name is derived from Turkish Ocak, during its time as a frontier town of the Ottoman Empire, and means "fireplace" in Turkish and "chimney" in modern Bosnian.

 The town of Odžak is notable for being the battlegrounds of the last battle in Europe of World War II, fought between the Croatian Ustaše and Yugoslav Partisans.

 History

 Roman & Medieval era

 During the Roman era, there was a settlement and a fortress about 670 meters long in the area of the Odžak municipality, discovered by Karlo Mać.
 These are the remains of a large Roman city named Ad Basante (near Bosna).
 At that time, the Bosna River flowed beside today's mosque, and the city was right on the shore.
 It was necessary for the Romans because, in this area, from 6 to 9 AD, there was a war between the Illyrian tribes and Roman legions.
 The Illyrian tribe Breuci lived in the Posavina area.
 They, under Baton, rose from the Fruška Gora to the Adriatic Sea, and the Romans said these were the toughest campaigns for them since the Punic Wars.
 From the Tabula Peutingeriana, a map marking the routes and postal stations from Rome to Constantinople, it is visible that there was a route that passed from Slavonski Brod across Vučjak, and its remains are still in the Jošik area.
 The road ended in Soli (today's Tuzla).

 The Huns passed this way during their migration into Europe and burned the city to the ground.
 After the Slavs settled in Europe and defeated the Avars, a settlement named Radunjevac was established.
 It was not as large as the Roman one, but gradually expanded.
 Nearby, Dobor Grad was founded as the gateway to Bosnia to protect the route along the river valley.
 It was the scene of frequent battles between the Hungarians and the local Bosnian nobility.